New PM ‘must double’ support for struggling families to £30bn

 “April will be too late and 10 per cent will represent a real-terms cut by then,” she said.
 “If families have to go through this winter without additional support, their finances are going to be absolutely broken by that point.
 I don’t see how government is going to be able to not do more, frankly.”

-Shadow work and pensions secretary Jonathan Ashworth denounced the battle between Truss and Sunak to succeed Boris Johnson as PM as a “fantasy island” debate divorced from the real pain facing voters confronted by inflation forecast by the Bank of England on Thursday to top 13 per cent by the end of the year.
+Jonathan Ashworth, the shadow work and pensions secretary, denounced the battle between Ms Truss and Mr Sunak to succeed Boris Johnson as PM as a “fantasy island” debate divorced from the real pain facing voters confronted by inflation forecast by the Bank of England on Thursday to top 13 per cent by the end of the year.

 But Keir Starmer was also under pressure to deliver a more ambitious response to the crisis, with left-wing Labour MP Sam Tarry – sacked from the frontbench for doing TV interviews from a picket line – warning he will be “blown over” unless working people see he is on their side.